jbradstreet/frontend/README.md

-# Scvng'r (in development)
+# Scvng'r

-Group project form quarter 3 at Galvanize!
+Group project from quarter 3 at Galvanize!

 This is a scavenger hunt application built using ReactJS, Stormpath, React-Materialize, Google Places API, and MongoDB.
+After improving a few features, this will be updated and deployed!